 The river bank is now about twenty-five feet high, and would be forty-five feet at the lowest water level.
-It is giving way rapidly, three houses having fallen in during the last week, and some proprietors are in the act of shifting their quarters half a mile inland.
+It is giving way rapidly, three houses having fallen in during the last week, and some proprietors ot his of In-They wen a after. ndian indisipage vered, odger, reumoo inoo had high, water aving letors y for look are in the act of shifting their quarters half a mile inland.
 At the bottom of the wasting bank, there is a semi-fluid quick-sand, which greatly accelerates the process of destruction.
 Yesterday, the ruins of a house, with the wooden fence of a garden, were precipitated into the river, and some of the wreck has formed a talus, up which I saw some hogs, after several unsuccessful attempts, clamber at last into a garden, where they began to uproot the flowers.
-The steamboats, which are now sailing its set a ( fus otl hu tri su tł
+The steam-boats, which are now sailing close to the bank, will in a few years pass freely over the site of the humble mansion where we had been sleeping; and the geographer, in constructing a map half a century hence, may have to transfer to the State of Kentucky the spot where I saw a garden flourish.